centminmod/google-insights-api-tools/readme.md

  }
 }

-https://www.google.com FCP median: 409 ms DCL median: 872 ms
-Page Load Distributions
+https://www.google.com FCP median: 409 (FAST) ms DCL median: 872 ms (FAST) Page Load Distributions
 84.50 % loads for this page have a fast FCP (less than 984 milliseconds) 10.40 % loads for this page have an average FCP (less than 2073 milliseconds)